albuquirky/albuquirky.github.io/docs/index.md

 ## Summary

-AlbuQuirky is a combination online art gallery and selling app for Android devices.
-Artists, crafters, builders, and creators of all sorts in the Albuquerque area can use it to display and sell the things they make to other Albuquerque residents.
-It will serve as an online showroom for their creations in perpetuity, as well as handle the selling and payment processing.
-It will also allow the seller to choose how the buyer will receive their purchase, including scheduling delivery or pick-up times and locations.
+AlbuQuirky is an online art gallery for Android devices.
+Artists, crafters, builders, and creators of all sorts in the Albuquerque area can use it to display and offer for sale the things they make to other Albuquerque residents.
+It will also serve as an online showroom for their creations in perpetuity.

+After creating an account, users will be able to create galleries for their art.
+For those so inclined, they will also be able to offer these art pieces for sale, though all purchases and transactions will take place outside the app.
+Buyers are also able to commission artists for unique custom pieces, and each artist can specify a number of waitlist slots for commissions, which the app will keep track of and notify the next user "in-line" to have their commission reviewed by the artist for consideration.
+For those that have sold a product, the app will allow the seller to choose how the buyer will receive their purchase - currently, options include parcel shipping through UPS and/or FedEx, as well as delivery by the artist or pick-up by the buyer, with delivery scheduling handled in the app.

 ## Intended users